signum-network/signum-pool/README.md

 Actually the pool fees are subtracted from the block reward before anything else.
 Additionally, each miner can configure a donation fraction, subtracted from their individual payments.

-As already discussed, the amount each miner contribute to the pool share is a function of the shared model.
+As already discussed, the amount each miner contribute to the pool share is a function of their *share model*.
 In the following image, the schematics for a case where four different miners with 100 TiB capacity each have different share models:
 ![Pool Sankey Miners Diagram](/doc/Sankey-Miners.png)